|

 When Rebbi Chanina ben Dosa said that it is not possible that "the matter in which the Tzadik excels should cause his offspring to suffer," he was not explaining why Nechunya's daughter suffered no harm, but rather he was describing his prayer to Hash-m on behalf of Nechunya's daughter.

 (c) The MISHNAS ELIYAHU explains that the axiom that Hash-m does not permit harm to befall a person from the object of the Mitzvah in which he excels applies only to a person who performs the Mitzvah entirely l'Shem Shamayim, for the sake of Hash-m, with no other motives.
-No harm befell Nechunya's daughter when she fell into the water cistern because Nechunya's motivation for providing water for the visitors to Yerushalayim was entirely pure and l'Shem Shamayim.
+No harm befell Nechunya's daughter when she fell into the water cistern because Nechunya's motivation for providing water for the visitors to Yerushalayim was purely l'Shem Shamayim.
 Perhaps, however, at a later time the purity of his motivation was compromised in a small way and he did not do the Mitzvah solely for the sake of Hash-m.
 As a result, Hash-m was "Medakdek k'Chut ha'Se'arah" with the righteous, and Nechunya's son died of thirst.
 (See Insights to Shekalim 14:1.)